springboardmentor419/InfosysInternProject/README.md

 # InfosysInternProject
+# ** Sprint2 Instructions **
+# modules were merged into the main branch for your code reference
-# After completing your sprint1 activities, inform your Project Mentor
+# After completing your sprint2 activities, inform your Project Mentor
 # Don't push into the respective branches before Project Mentor Approval
-# for sprint1, all teams can follow different UI, finally the best of all UI's would be followed.